 Cope said it did not welcome Gigaba’s resignation.

 “He should have resigned in disgrace during Jacob Zuma’s tenure as president when his involvement in the state capture project first came to light,” Cope spokesperson Dennis Bloem said.
+He added that Gigaba should not have even made it into President Cyril Ramaphosa’s Cabinet when he took over in February.

 “This sorry saga points to his and his party’s moral bankruptcy and the inability of Ramaphosa to take decisive decisions,” said Bloem.